 EPO (Exclusive Provider Organization): Similar to HMOs, EPOs have a specified network of doctors, hospitals, and other healthcare providers where members receive their care, and most out-of-network care is not covered unless it's an emergency.
 Like a PPO, though, members are able to see a specialist without a referral from a PCP.

 Example: Justine lives and works in rural Nebraska, far from her PCP who she only sees once a year.
-This year, Justine decided she wants to start seeing a psychologist and would like to be able to start seeing a psychologist without a referral from her PCP who she doesn't know very well.
+This year, Justine decided she wants to start seeing a psychologist, who she would like to be able to start seeing without a referral from her PCP who she doesn't know very well.

 POS (Point of Service Plan): Like PPOs, POS plans have a network of healthcare providers where members can receive their care for the lowest cost.
 POS plans also allow members to receive care from out-of-network providers at a higher cost.
 Like an HMO, however, POS plans require referrals to specialists from a user's PCP.

 Example: Chris lives in Austin, TX, but often travels to Houston for work.
 He rarely sees a doctor and doesn't expect to need to use his health insurance very often.
 Because he travels so frequently, though, he wants to make sure that if he gets sick or injured while traveling, he will be able to see a doctor that may not be in his network.